letuan45/letuan45/README.md

 # 💫 About Me:
-🔭 I’m currently working on NextJS, NestJS<br>🤝 I’m looking for help with NestJS<br>🌱 I’m currently learning NextJS, NestJS
+🔭 I’m currently working on NextJS, NestJS<br>🤝 I’m in love in Software Development and Machine Learning<br>🌱 I’m currently learning NextJS, NestJS

 ## 🌐 Socials: